Tele-Communications Inc.: Merger with Liberty Media

-In Fall 1995, Time Warner agreed to exchange $8 billion in stock for 82 percent of Turner Broadcasting System.
+In late 1995, Time Warner agreed to exchange $8 billion in stock for 82 percent of Turner Broadcasting System.
 TCI would trade its 21 percent interest in Turner for the third largest stake in Time Warner, or 9 percent.
 Since the resulting companies would have 40 percent of cable households, enough to cause anti-trust concern, TCI agreed to let Time Warner's Gerald Levin represent TCI.
 This did not satisfy federal regulators.
 Malone ended the 15 percent discount on Turner programming that would have lasted 20 years, and Time Warner had to pay $67 million to cover TCI's taxes due.

 Magness died in November 1996, with a 26 percent share of the company.
 No one believed this meant the end of Malone's tenure as head of TCI, even though Malone called Magness his "mentor" and "father figure".
 Still, TCI had $15 billion in debt and negative cash flow of $400 million for 1996.
 Malone believed he could turn the company around.
 This meant higher rates for customers as well as programmers.
 Malone even succeeded in getting Fox News Channel to pay $200 million for his companies to add the network.
 At the same time, cost cutting had to take place, and many of the cable customers were in rural areas with old equipment and limited offerings.
 Upgrading to fiber optic service, which could be used for Internet and telephone service, would be cost-effective only in urban areas.
 Satellite TV, while not a major threat yet, represented a possible problem in the future.
 The good news: satellite companies could not offer local channels or phone service, and individual dishes served only one TV.

 The new technologies had two benefits for TCI.
 First, customers would need set-top boxes, which TCI already had ordered from General Instrument.
 Another advantage was technology developed by a new company called Imedia which would allow four times as many channels to be delivered using existing technology, even in areas not getting fiber-optic service.

 On the other hand, digital service had its disadvantages.
 Customers who did not even want a box would still lose channels so that digital channels could be added.
 And General Instrument only reluctantly agreed to allow multiple suppliers to bring TCI's costs down.

 In 1997 TCI sold ten of its cable systems in NJ and NY to Cablevision.

 TCI improved its fortunes, hiring Leo Hindery as president and making Malone chairman and CEO.
 Still, it was regarded as a company likely to be taken over.
 TCI was acquired by AT&T in 1999 and in 2002, Comcast acquired the rest of TCI's cable television systems.